catching whiskeytown lake Kokanee Salmon and trout with jeff goodwin

 Kokanee fishing report:

-8/16- Whiskeytown Lake is fishing good-very good with most days producing limits for our clients.
-Trolling with downriggers is your best bet right now and most Kokanee are being caught at 65' feet.
-Small dodgers in front of pink, orange, or white Spin N Glos or hoochies tied with shoe peg corn is getting the most bites.
+9/10- Whiskeytown Lake is fishing good-very good with most days producing limits for our clients.
+Trolling with downriggers is your best bet right now and most Kokanee are being caught at 50-55' feet, although we caught some at 45-50' inside the Whiskey Creek arm.
+Small Mack's Lure Sling Blade dodgers or Dick Nite dodgers in front of pink, orange, or white, with Smile Blades and hoochies tied with shoe peg corn on the hooks is getting the most bites.

 Whiskeytown Lake is just 8 miles from Redding, Ca. and it's California's undisputed finest Kokanee salmon fishery.
 With a reputation of being the best tasting salmon on the planet, and a five fish limit per person, Whiskeytown Lake should certainly be a top consideration for a family or group fishing destination.

 Few lakes in California can compare to Whiskeytown’s crystal clear waters, imposing mountain peaks, breathtaking sceneries, pristine mountain creeks, captivating waterfalls, 70 miles of trails, and Californian Gold Rush legends.
 All of these and the joy of seeing the fish take down your rod are enjoyed by the hundreds of anglers who embark on Whiskeytown Lake guided Kokanee fishing trips.

 The smallest in the Shasta-Trinity area, Whiskeytown Lake covers a surface if 3,200 acres, with only 36 miles of shoreline.
 Even so, it is the best destination for kokanee salmon fishing in California.
 It is in fact home to two kokanee strains, one spawning towards the end of September and the other one in the second half of November.